Thanwarin/robot-webots/tmp/Part 2 Chenran Shi/README .md

   - surprised → lift the head with a shocked face and stay still / or move arms and legs like being very surprised
   - neutral / scared → swing the arms in place to imitate a human walking gesture.
 - **Optimized Action Posture of the NAO Robot in the Full Process:**
+  - By adjusting the NAO robot’s posture after it finishes the correct action for the recognized expression, the robot can return to a stable standing position.
+This makes it easier for the robot to stay balanced and perform the next action smoothly.